alyaazizzaman/tapGame/README.md

 <hr/>
 <h4>Description:</h4>
-<p>This Flappy Bird clone utilizes web technoliges and implements them with the Ionic platform.
+<p>This Flappy Bird clone utilizes web technologies and implements them with the Ionic platform.
 Made for iOS, Apoc-A-Flop is a fun to play game that is simple for all ages.</p>

 <hr/>
 <h4>Technologies:</h4>